-- ❖ The Board approved 15 policies that were developed, revised, or modified. - ❖ The Board approved the FY 2018 Operating and Capital Budgets. - The Board provided numerous opportunities for public participation such as public forum, public hearings, coffee and conversations, community meetings, and the Community Advisory Council. - ❖ All Board email received a response through the Board office or appropriate staff. - ❖ The Internal Auditor's recommendations were implemented. - The Ombudsman has responded to approximately 73 concerns of parents and community members.
+- ❖ The Board approved 15 policies that were developed, revised, or modified. - The Board adopted the FY 2019 Operating and Capital Budgets. - The Board provided numerous opportunities for public participation such as public forum, public hearings, coffee and conversations, community meetings, and the Community Advisory Council. - ❖ All Board email received a response through the Board office or appropriate staff. - ❖ The Internal Auditor's recommendations were implemented. - The Ombudsman has responded to approximately 73 concerns of parents and community members.